TYC Leadership Team 2017-18

 As the Director of Policy and Advocacy for the Toronto Youth Cabinet, Nicole is responsible for leading efforts on policy development for the TYC and recommending positions to the membership.
 She is looking forward to working with the executive team on the many intersecting issues that Toronto youth face and working directly with youth this year.

-NAIMA RAZA, SCHOOL BOARDS LEAD
+NAIMA RAZA, Education LEAD

 Naima Raza encourages growth by asking the difficult questions.
 Currently, she is learning about community development through her studies in Public Policy and Urban Studies at the University of Toronto.